musthakk/AKE/README.md

-# AKE
+# Association of Kalkuda Engineers
-Software Development for "Association of Kalkuda Engineers"
+Repository containing codes for Mobile app and web app of the association..